 Crates and pipes, therefore, depend heavily on expensive upstream pre-treatment systems which, together with the attenuation tank, require regular inspection and maintenance.
 Conversely, the ADS StormTech stormwater attenuation system may not require additional upstream pre-treatment, therefore reducing capital and operational costs.

-This is because ADS StormTech is engineered to provide an efficient, durable, low maintenance solution for commercial, residential, industrial and infrastructure installations.
-A key part of this is the unique Isolator Row, a ‘free’ built-in water quality treatment device designed to remove silt, sediment and polluting material flushed off the surface during rainfall.
+This is because ADS StormTech is engineered to provide an efficient, durable, low-maintenance solution for commercial, residential, industrial, and infrastructure installations.
+A key part of this is the unique Isolator Row, a ‘free’ built-in water quality treatment device designed to remove silt, sediment, and polluting material flushed off the surface during rainfall.
 Isolator Row is “sacrificial”, meaning that other StormTech chambers within the system are protected from solid particles and pollutants in the runoff entering, and they will not require any cleaning during their service life.
 This keeps maintenance to a minimum.
-Furthermore, Isolator Row has been independently tested by universities and respected industry bodies, including NJCAT and validated to remove over 80% of Total Suspended Solids (TSS) plus metals, hydrocarbons, phosphorus, nitrogen and other surface water pollutants.
+Furthermore, Isolator Row has been independently tested by universities and respected industry bodies, including NJCAT, and validated to remove over 80% of Total Suspended Solids (TSS) plus metals, hydrocarbons, phosphorus, nitrogen, and other surface water pollutants.
 Isolator Row, as an integral part of the StormTech system, is recognised by many authorities as a water quality treatment device.

 After many years of successful use in over 40,000 installations worldwide, Isolator Row has been proven to need cleaning on average once every 3-7 years, depending on the nature of the installation, using standard sewer cleaning equipment, saving asset owners both time and money in stormwater system maintenance.

 Stuart Crisp is UK Manager for Advanced Drainage Systems (ADS).
 ADS is America’s largest manufacturer of thermoplastic corrugated drainage pipes and a specialist in water management systems.
-StormTech has a long and successful track record with over 40,000 below ground SuDS attenuation system installations using in excess of 2.5m units.
+StormTech has a long and successful track record with over 40,000 below-ground SuDS attenuation system installations using in excess of 2.5m units.

-Originally published in Water magazine April 2022
+Originally published in Water magazine, May 2022